There are many reasons why businesses choose to invest in marketing automation.

 Most marketing automation systems will identify the organisation that has visited your website but not the individual.
 Hunting the visitor down and calling them before they are ready to engage will usually elicit a very negative response – far more negative than a cold call, in fact.
 It seems desperate, it feels like stalking and it certainly isn’t classy.

 Buyers want to engage on their terms, not yours.
 The right to engage has to be earned.
 You have to earn their trust by providing genuine value.

 By providing irresistible information in return for the right to correspond, we coax the buyer over the anonymity threshold.
 By helping them solve their problem rather than pushing our product, we build trust.
 If we do this well enough we demonstrate expertise, we continue to build trust and when the time is right, we get to engage with a warm, educated prospect who feels we understand them and their problems.

 A well-configured marketing automation system can build relationships 24/7 by providing help and advice to your potential customers, understanding what they do and don’t engage with and reacting accordingly.

 3. Create a Better End-to-End Customer Experience

-If you could remember to send them helpful information at every step of the journey could you make them happier?
-Would guiding your customers to extra advice in various formats (videos, white papers, podcasts etc) help them get more from your product or service?
+If you could remember to send them helpful information at every step of the journey, could you make them happier?
+Would guiding your customers to extra advice in various formats (videos, whitepapers, podcasts etc) help them get more from your product or service?
 Would inviting your customers to webinars and demonstrations of advanced features (once they have mastered the basics) create customers who got more value from your offering?

 A marketing automation system remembers to guide every customer to the right content at the right time after every purchase.
-Quite simply, it helps you create happier customers.
+Quite simply, it helps you to create happier customers.

 4. Increase Customer Lifetime Value